ocapn/ocapn/implementation-guide/Implementation Guide.md

 ```
 <op:start-session "1.0"
                   (public-key (ecc (curve Ed25519) (flags eddsa) (q ...) (s ...)))
-                  (ocapn-node "..." 'onion #f)
+                  (ocapn-peer "..." 'onion #f)
                   (sig-val (eddsa (r ...) (s ...)))>
 ```

 Alisha transmits this message to the other side of the prospective session.
-She then reads on the channel provided by the netlayer looking for the remote node's `op:start-session` message.
+She then reads on the channel provided by the netlayer looking for the remote peer's `op:start-session` message.
 Alisha verifies that the `acceptable-location-sig` signs the `acceptable-location` wrapped within a `my-location` record by using the other side's provided `session-pubkey`.

 *In the future when location verification is implemented and agreed upon, a description of this step will be explained here.*

-Having tested the above against connecting to Ben's OCapN node locator, Alisha is satisfied that her implementation is able to successfully establish a connection.
-She needs to ensure that her implementation of CapTP only has one active session between her node and a given remote node, so she two tables to help keep track of them:
+Having tested the above against connecting to Ben's OCapN peer locator, Alisha is satisfied that her implementation is able to successfully establish a connection.
+She needs to ensure that her implementation of CapTP only has one active session between her peer and a given remote peer, so she two tables to help keep track of them:

 - Table of active sessions (remote location -> session)
 - Table of outgoing sessions (outgoing location -> key pair)

 The first one she uses to store a session once it's been fully initiated and set up.
-Anytime she needs to open a connection to a new node, she'll be able to check this table to see if a connection already exists, permitting reuse of already established sessions.
+Anytime she needs to open a connection to a new peer, she'll be able to check this table to see if a connection already exists, permitting reuse of already established sessions.

 The second table is used to help her mitigate the crossed hellos problem (previously called [the crossed connections problem](http://erights.org/elib/distrib/vattp/DataComm_startup.html)).
-Alisha knows this problem occurs when her CapTP implementation begins initiating a connection at the same the other side is also opening a connection to Alisha's node.
+Alisha knows this problem occurs when her CapTP implementation begins initiating a connection at the same the other side is also opening a connection to Alisha's peer.
 The way CapTP solves this is by keeping track of any session your side opens (outgoing) and then anytime you get an incoming connection you must check to see if you're currently in the process of setting up an outgoing session.
 If this is the case, we have established that it's the crossed hellos problem and both sides will need to establish which of the two sessions continue.
 CapTP resolves this by calculating an ID for each session, the ID is calculated based on the `session-pubkey` and a hashing step, Alisha finds the exact algorithm in the CapTP specification and implements it.
 Once she has the IDs for both her outgoing session and the incoming session, she sorts the serialized IDs and aborts the lower of the two sessions.

 In order to abort a session we must notify the other side.
 This is done with the `op:abort` message.
 The message is a record which has the following structure: